hareshchander/Advent-of-Code-Journey-2025/README.md

 ![License](https://img.shields.io/badge/License-MIT-lightgrey?style=for-the-badge)

 ## 📖 About The Project
 This repository documents my journey through the **Advent of Code 2025**, a series of algorithmic programming puzzles.
-I have set a personal challenge to complete the first **12 Days** of the event, focusing on writing clean, efficient, and well-documented Python code.
+For this year, the challenge was set from **December 1st to December 12th**, and I successfully completed all 12 days, focusing on writing clean, efficient, and well-documented Python code.

 ---